 2) High In Fiber

-Although cocoa nibs are relatively high in carbs, the majority of this comes from fibrous carbohydrate.
+Although cacao nibs are relatively high in carbs, the majority of this comes from fibrous carbohydrate.

-100 grams of cocoa nibs provide 57 grams of carbohydrate, and a significant 37 grams of this is fiber (1).
+100 grams of cacao nibs provide 57 grams of carbohydrate, and a significant 37 grams of this is fiber (1).

 Unlike sugars and refined carbohydrates, fiber does not break down into glucose and will not cause a blood glucose spike.

 Cacao nibs are one of the most concentrated sources of dietary polyphenols (10).

 A lot of ongoing research is happening on polyphenols, and there are still many things we do not know.